Miranda!: 2022–present: Standalone singles and Hotel Miranda!

 Between albums, they released several standalone singles in collaboration with other artists and solo.
 They participated in the single "Respirar" by singer Uri from the Montevideo Music Group.
 On March 4, 2022, their new single "El Arte De Recuperarte" was released, while the recording of what will be the next studio album was being prepared.
 On June 14, 2022, they collaborated on the single "Papeles" by the Argentine artist Oscu.
 Their single titled "Dos" with Argentine rapper Dillom was released on August 25, 2022.
 An article by Argentine music magazine Indie Hoy included Miranda! album Es Mentira as one of the ten great albums turning 20 years old that year.

-18 years after the song's original release, on August 25, 2022, they released a new version of "Don" alongside singer Ca7riel, which peaked at number 40 on the Argentina Hot 100.
-It is the lead single from their upcoming ninth album, Hotel Miranda!, which will have 12 new versions of old songs with other artists.
+The band's first remix album, titled Hotel Miranda!, was released on April 19, 2023.
+It has 11 new versions of Miranda!'s old songs with collaborations of other artists.
 "It's a celebration of our repertoire and our career," Alejandro Sergi said.
+A new version of "Don", alongside singer Ca7riel, released on August 25, 2022, served as the lead single of the album, and peaked at number 40 on the Argentina Hot 100.
 The second versioned single was the song "Navidad", together with Bandalos Chinos, which was released on December 8.

 "Yo Te Diré", the third single, also original from the album Sin Restricciones, with Lali Espósito, was released on January 20, 2023, and reached number 26 on the Argentine chart.
 The band performed at the Medio y Medio Festival in Punta Ballena, Maldonado, Uruguay, on January 28.
 The fourth single, "Uno Los Dos", with Emilia Mernes, was released on February 23.
 It was their first song to reach the top 15 of the Billboard Argentina Hot 100, since its creation in 2018.

-On March 17 they announced the release of the new version of the single "Prisionero" from El Disco de Tu Corazón, in collaboration with the Mexican singer Cristian Castro, which will be released on March 20.
+On March 17 they announced the release of the new version of the single "Prisionero" from El Disco de Tu Corazón, in collaboration with the Mexican singer Cristian Castro, which was released on March 20.
+On April 12, they announced the release of "Perfecta", with María Becerra and FMK.
+The track peaked at number 8 on the Billboard Argentina Hot 100, being the band's first song to reach the top ten of the chart in that country.
+With the release of the album, the songs "Mentía" with Chano, "Enamorada" with Francisca Valenzuela, and "Ya Lo Sabía" with Sofía Reyes were released.
+Two of the eleven songs on the album were not released.
+The songs "Traición" with Emmanuel Horvilleur and Juan Ingaramo, and "Tu Misterioso Alguien" with Andrés Calamaro were released weeks later, after being titled "Room reserved for May 9" and "Room available" respectively.

+On October 9, the duo was announced to be taking part in Benidorm Fest 2026 alongside Spanish musician Óscar Ferrer under the name “Miranda! y bailamáma”.